Jorge-Luiz-Facina/Basic-JavaFX-CRUD-with-JPA-and-Hibernate/README.md

-# Basic CRUD with JPA and Hibernate
+# Basic JavaFX CRUD with JPA and Hibernate